 The Pennsylvania Community HealthChoices (CHC) Program is a Medicaid managed care program for persons who are 21 years of age or older and are eligible for both Medicaid (known as Medicaid Assistance in Pennsylvania) and Medicare (the federal health insurance program) or those who require a nursing home level of care.
 While this program is not strictly for the elderly, it is very relevant for seniors, as many are dually eligible for Medicaid and Medicare and / or require a level of care consistent to that provided by a nursing home.

 CHC provides seniors and physically disabled individuals with medical benefits, as well as long-term support services to promote independent living and prevent unnecessary nursing home placements.
 Benefits include personal care services, such as assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADL), like bathing, meal preparation, and medication management.
 Enrollment in this program is mandatory for those who meet the eligibility requirements.

 CHC is a relatively new program that rolled out in three phases (geographic regions) over a three-year period.
 The last phase rolled out in January 2020, which means CHC is now available statewide.
 Individuals who were receiving services via the Pennsylvania Department of Aging Medicaid Waiver were automatically enrolled in CHC as it became available in their area.

 The asset limit for a single senior is $2,000, although the state of Pennsylvania allows an additional $6,000 to be disregarded, allowing a total asset limit of $8,000.
 In addition, certain exemptions are allowed, such as one’s home, given the individual lives in the home, or intends to return to the home, and the equity value is under $688,000, household items, and personal effects.

-A wide variety of services, including long-term care services, are covered via this program, and may include the following:
+A wide variety of services, including long-term care benefits, are covered via this program, and may include the following: